DISPUTES AND CONTESTED CLAIMS

 FILE A DISPUTE:

 Taxpayers will have 60 days after receiving the notice from the Department of Revenue regarding the claim to file a dispute.
-Exceptions to the 60-day rule will only be made through the calendar year 2023.
-Beginning in February 1, 2024, this rule will be enforced.

 Disputes can be submitted utilizing our online form, found below.